Lavender333/tradedashboard/README.md

 # tradedashboard

-Tools to pull recent Micro E-mini S&P 500 (MES) data from Finnhub, compute intraday reference levels, and show a trading bias summary.
+Tools to pull recent Micro E-mini S&P 500 (MES) data from Alpha Vantage, compute intraday reference levels, and show a trading bias summary.
 You can run it as a terminal helper or as a lightweight Flask dashboard ("Lavender mode").

 ## Setup
 1. Use Python 3.10+.